Previous dayApril 30, 2026Next day

 115.0 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 71 km ESE of Denali National Park, Alaska on April 30, 2026, with origin time 20:24 UTC.
+A magnitude 2.1 seismic event took place 71 km ESE of Denali National Park, Alaska on April 30, 2026 at 20:24 UTC.
 The hypocenter lay at 115.0 km, placing this in the intermediate depth category.
 Geolocation places the event at 63.271°N, -150.425°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30